thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <div th:if="${user.isAdmin()} == false"> ...
 ```

-Note that in the above example, the `== false` is written outside the braces, and thus
+In this example, the `== false` is written outside the braces, and so it is
-it is Thymeleaf itself who takes care of it.
+Thymeleaf that takes care of it.
 If it were written inside the braces, it would
 be the responsibility of the OGNL/SpringEL engines:

 ```html